brerhare/Jam/jam/README.md

 	g++ -Wno-write-strings $1 $(mysql_config --cflags) $(mysql_config --libs)

 install jam
-	copy jam.sh and jam to a /cgi-bin/ defined in the site's apache config edit jam.sh to point to wherever the jam rootdir should be (for templates, its own js, etc) browsers call jam.sh
+	copy jam and jam.cfg to a /cgi-bin/ defined in the site's apache config edit jam.cfg - set rootDir to wherever the jam rootdir should be (for templates, its own js, etc)